Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Finite-size scaling analysis of the resilience-to-fragility transition

 On the other hand, if the limit $N \to \infty$ is taken first, one may be in a situation where, for a fixed value of $\kappa$,

 Since numerical simulations can only be done for finite $N$ and $T$, a common strategy is to use finite size scaling to extrapolate to infinite sizes and waiting times \citep{binder1997applications}.
-Focusing on the slow, low perishability case $\omega=\psi=0.1$, with $K=6$, $z=18$ and $\kappa=2.6$, we found the following behaviour to hold for large enough $N$ and $T$, see Fig. \ref{fig:cumul}:
+Focusing on the slow, low perishability case $\omega=\psi=0.1$, with $K=6$, $z=18$ and $\kappa=2.6$, we found the following behavior to hold for large enough $N$ and $T$,